Your questions, our answers

 FAQ

-There are two types of Marseille soap: green Savon de Marseille and beige Savon de Marseille .
-Both are saponified in cauldrons by our Master Soapmakers using the same process.
+There are two types of Marseille soap: green Marseille Soap and beige Marseille Soap .
+Both are saponified in cauldrons according to the same traditional recipe.
 The difference between the two lies in their composition in vegetable oils.

-Green soap is made from 100% olive pomace oil for its nourishing properties.
+Green Soap is made from 100% olive pomace oil, renowned for its nourishing properties.

-We take great care in our choice of vegetable oils, to offer you a Savon de Marseille of the highest quality.
-We've been using the same manufacturing process and the same varieties of oils for over two centuries, which is what makes our Savon de Marseille lauthentic, sought-after and appreciated for generations.
-We source lolive oil from the Mediterranean region (Greece, Spain, Italy and Morocco), and our copra, palm kernel and palm oil (RSPO certified) mainly from South-East Asia (Philippines, Malaysia among others) and Latin America (Colombia, Honduras among others).
+We take great care in our choice of vegetable oils to offer you a Marseille Soap of excellent quality.
+We've been using the same manufacturing process and the same varieties of oil for over two centuries, which is what makes our Marseille Soap lauthentic, sought-after and appreciated for generations.
+We source lolive oil from the Mediterranean region (Greece, Spain, Italy and Morocco), and our copra, palm kernel and palm oil (RSPO-certified) mainly from Southeast Asia (Philippines, Malaysia among others), but also from Latin America (Colombia, Honduras among others).

 The soap contains a minimum of 72% active ingredients made from oil or oil extracts, and a maximum of 28% water.
 The 72% oil content is written on the top of the soap.

 Savons de Marseille olive have a distinctive scent.
 The Savonneries have always used olive pomace lfrom a second pressing of olives, the first being used to supply the food industry.
-This oil gives Savon de Marseille its characteristic scent.
+This oil gives Marseille Soap its distinctive scent.

-Our Marseille soaps have a PH of around 10, unlike neutral PH soaps which are closer to PH 7.
-Generally speaking, PH-neutral soaps are formulated without a cleansing base, and often contain numerous preservatives and other synthetic products.
-Our Marseille soaps, on the other hand, have a higher PH and are renowned for their hyper-washing properties.
+Our Savons de Marseille have a pH of around 10, unlike neutral pH soaps which are closer to pH 7.
+Generally speaking, neutral pH soaps are formulated without a cleansing base, and often contain numerous preservatives and other synthetic products.
+Our Marseille soaps, on the other hand, have a higher pH and are renowned for their hyper-washing properties.

 What's more, made exclusively from 100% natural plant oils, our soaps are extra pure and hypoallergenic, as they contain no preservatives, perfumes, colorants or other synthetic products.

-Savon de Marseille is a living material with a unique color and shape that can vary over time, and according to its exposure to land light.
-Nevertheless, it retains all its qualities and effectiveness.
+Marseille Soap is a living material with a unique color and shape that can vary over time, and according to its exposure to land light.
+It will nevertheless retain all its qualities and effectiveness.
 Our grandmothers used to leave it to dry for many months in their cupboards, so that it would become extra-dry and last longer luse.
-Soap consists of active ingredients made from oils or oil extracts and a maximum of 21% water.
+Soap consists of active ingredients made from oils or oil extracts and a maximum of 28% water.

 As they lose this water, they lose some of their weight.
 This is why we indicate "Net weight lpackaging" on lpackaging.
 Our quality department makes sure that the weight is respected at the end of production.

-Stain-removing soap is made from recycled soap scraps and the ends of the olive l or palm l Savon de Marseille pots we recover.
-The composition is the same as any other savon de Marseille, i.e. only vegetable oils and no chemical additives such as perfume, colorants, preservatives or animal fats.
-However, as we mix different formulas to make a Household Soap, we are unable to indicate the exact percentage of each oil variety.
+The composition is the same as that of any Marseille Soap, i.e. only vegetable oils are used, with no chemical additives such as perfume, colorants, preservatives or animal fats.
+However, as we blend different formulas to make a purely household soap, we are unable to indicate the exact percentage of each oil variety.

 This is not the case for other soaps produced in cubes, bars or bars, for which we dedicate specific cauldrons.